-An unashamedly feminist four-piece with a line-up featuring a musical saw, Fear of Men would have gotten my attention had they not been opening for a band I already adore on their upcoming trip to Glasgow.
-A six-date run with Best Coast begins at our own ABC2 on Saturday, while a limited 300 copies of new single “Green Sea” will be available from London label Sexbeat on Monday.
+An unashamedly feminist four-piece with a line-up featuring a musical saw, visit this site Fear of Men would have gotten my attention had they not been opening for a band I already adore on their upcoming trip to Glasgow.
+A six-date run with Best Coast begins at our own ABC2 on Saturday, illness while a limited 300 copies of new single “Green Sea” will be available from London label Sexbeat on Monday.

 Who’s in the band, and how did you get together?